agentcontest/massim_2018/documents/scenario.md

 * __randomSeed__: the random seed that is used for map generation and action execution
 * __randomFail__: the probability for any action to fail (in %)
 * __postJobLimit__: the number of simultaneously active jobs for each team (i.e. a team may not post more jobs)
+* __gotoCost__: the energy cost for 1 goto action
+* __rechargeRate__: the energy that is restored between 1 and 2 times with 1 recharge action
+* __visibilityRange__: the maximum distance in meters between an agent and a resource node for the agent to perceive that resource node

 The number of agents per role is defined in the `entities` array.
 Each object may have only one key (the name of the role).
 The value for the key is the number of agents for that role.